Margam Castle

 Margam Castle, Margam, Port Talbot, Wales, is a late Georgian country house built for Christopher Rice Mansel Talbot.
 Designed by Thomas Hopper, the castle was constructed in a Tudor Revival style over a five-year period, from 1830 to 1835.
 The site had been occupied for some 4,000 years.
 A Grade I listed building, the castle is now in the care of Neath Port Talbot County Borough Council.
+The castle stands within Margam Country Park, the former estate to the house.
+The park is listed at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.